hafslundnett/hdd-style/styleguide/lib/colors.md

 category: Utilities
 ---

 Hafslund Nett has its own distinct groups of colors.
 These are defined as two different palettes, primary colors and support colors, and they should be used in all communication to create identity.
 All colors that are being used in this project are defined in the [colors map](https://github.com/hafslundnett/hdd-style/blob/master/variables/colors.scss).
-Every color can be used directly by using the `color($name)` function or by extended the `background-colors` class.
+Every color can be used directly by using the `color($name)` function.

 ## Primary colors
 The primary color is blue and work as an important element for building the identity of Hafslund Nett.
 Blue symbolize credibility and stability.
 The associated shades of blue provide contrast, flexibility and airiness.
 This limited color scheme provides visual continuity throughout the user interface.
 When using estimates, pay particular attention to creating contrasts that are approved in WCAG.

+- `blue`
+- `blue-dark`
+- `blue-light1`
+- `blue-light2`
+- `blue-light3`
+- `blue-light4`

 ```primary-colors.html
 <div class="hdd-contrast-background-primary" style="padding: 15px;">